oxfordcontrol/Clarabel.rs/README.md

 maybe _offset_diagonal_KKT should be a method on a sparse matrix, rather than something implemented with the KKT solver code.
 Could also add something like _assign_diagonal_KKT.

+SupportedCones is really part of the default implementation's API, and not really part of the Cone trait that defines all of the required behaviours.
+These should be separated I think.

 Julia compat updates:
 ---------------------